I. Introduction

 In other words, the Court is saying, once again, that even if institutions want to credit factors that are correlated with race, racial identity or racial experience, they may, so long as they are not directly evaluating a person based upon their race.
 This accords with the general view among conservative jurists that the harm of racial classification is an autonomy harm – to be judged or evaluated on the basis of a forbidden characteristic.
 Proxies or correlates, such as geography, socioeconomic status, educational attainment, and the like, are not race, and therefore may be considered, even in the context of a policy intended to generate or promote racial diversity.

 The term “proxy” itself is somewhat ambiguous here.
 In general, it means using one thing to stand in for another.
 If any indicator is used here merely as a subterfuge, a cover to allow the race of an individual to be considered in fact, then that would be forbidden.
-But if a factor, which correlates with race, is considered, that would be permissible as long as the race of that individual is not considered.
+But if a factor--which correlates with race--is considered, that would be permissible as long as the race of that individual is not considered.

 D. Geographic Considerations

 Because racial groups are unevenly distributed across space (due to racial residential segregation), geography can serve as another permissible race-proxy to advance equity.
 Geographic considerations can show up in many ways.
 One approach is to provide advantages to applicants who reside in certain neighborhoods.
 Another is to adopt local hiring policies.
 A third would be to try to balance representation across geographies.
 The so-called Texas Ten Percent Plan would be an example of the latter.
-Geographic plans have also been devised at the K-12 level based upon similar principles, and have recently been upheld by federal appellate courts.52
+Geographic plans have also been devised at the K-12 level based upon similar principles, and have recently been upheld by federal appellate courts.57

 Suppose a city wishes to devise an equity-based marijuana licensing scheme.
-But instead of using the race of applicants, it uses as a consideration the number of past convictions among residents by neighborhood.
+But instead of using the race of applicants, it uses as a consideration the total number of past convictions among residents by neighborhood.
 In this scheme, applicants for licenses residing in neighborhoods that have had a higher number of past convictions for marijuana-related offenses would get an advantage.
 Would this scheme survive a challenge based on racial classification?

 Answer: Yes, it does not label any individual on the basis of their race nor use race as a selection criterion.
 The classification is based upon past level of convictions at the neighborhood level and neighborhood residency.